dresdner353/jbhasd/CONFIG_GUIDE.md

 The pause period in msecs defines the delay between executions of the program

-The fill mode defines the strip fill to be one of the following:
+The draw mode defines the strip draw behaviour to be one of the following:
 - 0 (wipe before each execution)
 The strip is populated with one execution of the colour sequence and wiped before each execution of the program.
 When used in conjunction with a direction value != 0, the effect is that the colour sequence appears to travel from one end of the strip to the other.